GhubGateway/Intro2Python/README.md

 You can clone this repository and follow the step-by-step tutorials.
 Each section includes code examples, detailed explanations, and exercises to practice your skills.

-Open "intro2python.ipynb" and you'll be able to launch each tutorail notebook.
+Open "intro2python.ipynb" and you'll be able to launch each tutorial notebook.
+A guide on how to set up the proper python environment to run thsi on your own is coming soon.